FoseFx/ECL-Report-Addon/README.md

 # For Developers
 If you want to contribute to this project make sure you read the [CODE OF CONDUCT](CODE_OF_CONDUCT.md) and are familier with [How to contribute to open source](https://opensource.guide/how-to-contribute/#a-checklist-before-you-contribute).
+Read the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Building
 > Note: The `npm run` commands are written for *NIX-systems and probably wont work for windows users

 0. Make sure you have npm installed
 1. Clone this repo: `git clone git@github.com:FoseFx/ECL-Report-Addon.git`
-2. Install Dependencies `npm ci`
+2. Install Dependencies `./setup.sh`
 3. Build the extention for development using `npm run build:dev`
 4. Build the extention for production using `npm run build:prod`